mjordan/islandora_dump_datastreams/README.md

 ![Using worker instances of Islandora to pregenerate derivatives for ingestion](https://dl.dropboxusercontent.com/u/1015702/linked_to/Islandora%20Dump%20Datastreams%20-%20Using%20worker%20Islandora%20instances%20to%20generate%20derivatives%20for%20ingest.png)

-Some datastreams, in particular RELS-EXT, RELS-INT, and DC, contain PIDs and other information that is generated during ingest that will conflict or override the equivalent data generated on reingest.
+PIDs, and relationships between objects, are not guaranteed to be portable across Islandora instances.
+Consequently, PIDs generated for objects in the worker Islandora instances should be considered "temporary" since the objects will get new PIDs when they are reingested into the production Islandora instance.
+Some datastreams, in particular RELS-EXT, RELS-INT, and DC, contain source objects' PIDs and relationship information that will conflict or override the equivalent data generated on reingest.
 If you are using this module in the scenario described here, you will want to exlude those datastreams from this module's output.

 ## Maintainer